ANIMAL SERVICES COORDINATOR

 Ability to:

-Two years of experience assisting in program coordination or program planning;
+of experience assisting in program coordination or program planning, OR

-two years of experience in customer services and/or two years of compensated
+two years of experience in customer services, OR two years of

-work in an animal control, humane society, or animal care facility.
+compensated work in an animal control, humane society, or animal care

-related to the specialty area may be substituted for a year of the required
+degree related to the specialty area may be substituted for a year of the

 Special Requirements/Conditions: